 Of course, security is a major factor regarding EHRs, as well as one of the main concerns for network administrators at healthcare facilities.
 Should a data breach result in patients’ personal, medical, or financial data being stolen, the resulting fallout could harm patients and subject the provider to fines for failure to comply with Health Insurance Portability and Accountability Act (HIPAA) or Payment Card Industry (PCI) guidelines.

-Cradlepoint’s 4G LTE routing and cloud management solutions enable best-in-breed, cloud-based network security applications — that fully meet HIPAA and PCI regulations — to keep patients, hospital administrators and IT managers at ease.
+Cradlepoint’s cloud-managed LTE solutions enable best-in-breed, cloud-based network security applications — that fully meet HIPAA and PCI regulations — to keep patients, hospital administrators and IT managers at ease.

 "Our infrastructure is more secured now because of how Cradlepoint has enabled us to configure, monitor, and manage the network,” said Shawn Wiora, CIO and CISO for Creative Solutions in Healthcare.
 "We’ve made tremendous progress in achieving a much higher level of awareness of the network.
 If someone were to try to attack our facilities, we’d know it immediately and have solutions in place to thwart the attack."

-For additional protection, organizations use Cradlepoint solutions to enable Parallel Networking, which keeps credit card and other sensitive data completely separate or "air-gapped" from other applications and third-party networks.
+For additional protection, organizations use Cradlepoint solutions for Parallel Networking, which keeps credit card and other sensitive data completely separate or "air-gapped" from other applications and third-party networks.

 Healthcare Technology Improves Patient Experience